parthsarin/SpotifyLibraryAnalysis/README.md

                         library.
   --obscure             Analyzes how obscure the songs in someone's library
                         are.
+  -a, --artists         Analyzes the artist distribution in someone's library.
   -o FILENAME           A file to print the output to.
 ```